-During the routing process, our team will identify route alternatives built on taking advantage of opportunities while understanding constraints.
-We'll be relying on feedback from the public, local leaders, agencies and our own expertise to develop alternatives within the route corridor.
+During the routing process, our team has identified a preliminary route built on taking advantage of opportunities while understanding constraints.
+We'll be relying on feedback from the public, local leaders, agencies and our own expertise to develop a proposed route, used for permitting.